 The person who does the scan is called a radiographer.
 They inject a small amount of a radioactive substance through a cannula into a vein in your hand or arm.
 This is called a tracer.
 The amount of radiation used is small.
 It does not cause you any harm.

-You will need to wait for 2 to 3 hours between having this injection and the scan.
-You may want to take a magazine, book or MP3 player.
+You need to wait for 2 to 3 hours between having the injection and having the scan.
+You may want to take something to help pass the time.

-Some centres may do an MRI scan of the whole skeleton instead of a bone scan.
-This is to check for signs of cancer in any other bones away from the main tumour.
+It is not always clear whether hot spots are caused by cancer or by other conditions, such as arthritis.
+Sometimes doctors also use a CT or MRI scan to help them decide.
+Some hospitals do an MRI scan of the whole skeleton instead of a bone scan.
+This is to check for signs of cancer in any other bones in the body.